 Dragan Obrenovic, acting commander of the Zvornik Brigade.
 May 20, 2003

-See also the Final Report (June 11, 2004, Word document) of the Republika Srpska (Bosnian Serb) government Commission for Investigation of the Events In and Around Srebrenica Between 10th and 19th July 1995; and the Addendum (October 15, 2004, PDF file) to that report.
+See also The Events in and Around Srebrenica between 10th and 19th July 1995 (June 11, 2004) and the Final Report (Addendum) (October 15, 2004) Reports of the Republika Srpska (Bosnian Serb) government Commission for Investigation of the Events In and Around Srebrenica Between 10th and 19th July 1995

 "The report itself admits and provides details of the plan and deliberate liquidation of thousands of Bosniaks [Muslims] by the Bosnian Serb forces," said Bernard Fassier, deputy to Bosnia's top international administrator.
 (As quoted by the Associated Press, Nov.
 8, 2004.)